velara3/as3/as3-as3-electron/README.md

 Both the Main.as and Renderer.as ActionScript 3 files are transcoded to JavaScript by mxmljsc called by the [NextGenAS3](https://github.com/BowlerHatLLC/vscode-as3mxml) plugin for VSC.
 The Renderer.as is initiated as a class on the web page you load in.

 There is third part of this and that's the template.html page in the root directory.
+When you use mxmljsc to convert AS3 to JS it creates an index.html page from the template page you have listed in the asconfig.json.

-You can use Web Export plugin for Adobe XD to create the UI and using the template value, export a template that helps you visually design your application.
-An example of this will be provided soon or available upon request.
+Note: You can use Web Export plugin for Adobe XD to create the UI and using the template value, export a template that helps you visually design your application.
+An example project of this will be provided soon or available upon request.

 # To use: